 For example, if it costs you $0.50 per click, and you need 50 clicks to get one sale, then your cost per customer is $25.

 If what you make in commission is less than $25, then your affiliate marketing average income is in the red.
 It’s hard to make money with affiliate marketing when your costs are too high.

 The key concept here is to find the right balance between cost per customer and the revenue you gain from winning a customer.
 You’ll need to experiment in order to find the best balance between your costs as a marketer and your income for proven wins.

-For example, a recent study showed that most Facebook users only read the headlines of articles and ads before sharing with their network.
+For example, a study showed that most Facebook users only read the headlines of articles and ads before sharing with their network.
 That means focusing on headline experiments can help you.